microsoft/MonitoFi/README.md

-# MiFi : A Monitoring Tool for Apache NiFi
+# MonitoFi : A Monitoring Tool for Apache NiFi

   One Place for monitoring Health and Performance of your Apache NiFi Cluster!